Cat Boarding in a Facility vs Cat Sitting – Should I board my cat or get a cat sitter?

 No cat should be left alone for five days.
 You might think that cats are self-sufficient and will be ok with a timed feeder for five days.
 However, your cat could get stuck, ill, get in an accident, their feeder could break, or they could run out of food or water.
 In addition, cats can suffer from separation anxiety and stress when left alone.
 To make sure your cat is safe and happy, someone should check on them at least once a day.

 While every cat is different and will react individually to a cattery environment, most will find it stressful.
 Cats are territorial animals who don’t like change.
-The strange sounds, smells and sights of a cattery can be overwhelming for a cat, as can the presence of lots of unfamiliar cats.
+The strange sounds, smells and sights of a cat day care facility can be overwhelming for a cat, as can the presence of lots of unfamiliar cats.
 Being removed from the home and transported to and from a facility is also something most cats find distressing.

 - Cat Care